viktor-ferenczi/se-dotnet-game/README.md

 The data produced by the client and the server are the same, therefore it is enough to run it on the client for each new game version.

+## Troubleshooting

+### Dependencies appear to be missing

+Make sure you have the `Bin64` folder linked to your solution folder.
+If it is not there, then run `LinkBin64.bat` to restore it.

 ## Credits

 *In alphabetical order*